 Those people who have these proteins are said to be Rhesus positive (+), and those who do not have the protein are tagged Rhesus negative (-).

-The Various Important Blood Charts, their Description, and Usage
+The Various Important Blood Type Charts and their Description:

 1. Blood Genotype Compatibility Chart for Marriage